 Web-based Citation Managers:

-EndNote Basic allows you to save citations to a personal database and then format those citations in footnotes, endnotes, or bibliographies.
+EndNote Basic (also known as EndNote Web) allows you to save citations to a personal database and then format those citations in footnotes, endnotes, or bibliographies.
 It is available through Web of Science/Web of Knowledge.
-Check out EndNote Basic help.
+Check out EndNote Web help.

-Plagiarism and academic dishonesty go beyond simply cutting and pasting text from an article or book into your paper without attribution; they can include paraphrasing without attribution or listing sources that you have not consulted in your Works Cited list.
-You shouldn't use a paper or presentation from one class in another without consulting the instructors.
+Plagiarism and academic dishonesty go beyond simply cutting and pasting text from an article or book into your paper without attribution; they can include paraphrasing without attribution or citing sources that you have not consulted in your Works Cited list.
 The consequences of plagiarizing another's work can be very serious.
+Citing your sources is the first step to avoiding plagiarism.